Towards Measuring the Stop Mixing Angle at the LHC

 \section{Conclusions}

-In this paper we have analyzed the stop sector of the Minimal Supersymmetric Standard Model.
-In particular, we have looked at the couplings and the decays of the supersymmetric top partners to the charginos and the neutralinos.
 As stops play an important role in the MSSM, it is crucial to measure their couplings and masses at future colliders in order to understand the underlying model.
-Therefore we have proposed a promising method for the determination of the stop sector parameters at the LHC by studying the dependence of branching ratios in various mixing scenarios.
+Therefore we have proposed a promising way to get hints of the stop sector parameters at the LHC by studying the dependence of branching ratios in various mixing scenarios.
 In particular, we have discussed the couplings and the decays of the supersymmetric top partners to the charginos and the neutralinos.

 A careful analysis of the couplings of scalar tops to electroweak gauginos and higgsinos shows a strong dependence on the mixing angle and the CP-violating phase of the stop sector.
 This effect arises due to the structure of the electroweak gauge couplings and the Yukawa couplings of left and right stop states.
 We have analyzed three benchmark scenarios with different structures for the gaugino and higgsino sectors, where the light charginos and neutralinos had gaugino-like, higgsino-like or mixed composition.
 Analysis of the decay widths and the branching ratios has shown a strong relation between the stop mixing parameters and the decay pattern in each of the scenarios.